Youded-byte/lunar-client-qt/README.md

 One of the primary features of this launcher is the ability to easily attach Java premain agents to your game, this allows you to modify the game on launch, which lets you write modifications that won't break when Lunar Client recieves an update.

-Here's a repository containing some useful Java agents that you might want to use: https://github.com/Nilsen84/lunar-client-agents

 Here are repositories containing some useful java agents that you might want to use: https://github.com/Nilsen84/lunar-client-agents and https://github.com/Youded-byte/youded-lunar-client-agents.
 If you're familiar with java bytecode feel free to write your own!